denevell/Natch-Android/README.md

 10: I should be able to edit my thread title and content
 11: I should be able to press more to see more threads
 12: I should be able to press more to see more posts
+13: I should see whether I am logged in or not, showing who I am logged in as.